rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Am I a more advanced civilization's tamagotchi?
 -   Distinguish Anti-realism from non-realism

+>   As far as the laws of mathematics refer to reality, they are not certain;
+>   and as far as they are certain, they do not refer to reality. [@Einstein_1922_Geometry_and_Experience]

 >   Our arguments have to be about the world we experience,
 >   not about a world made of paper. [@Rovelli_2003_A_dialog_on_quantum_gravity, 5]